The Seacor Power Disaster

 If you have further interest, questions, or comment, please watch the videos and look through the exhibits of the NTSB/USCG investigation public hearings, at the links found at the top of this page, search ‘Seacor Power’ in your browser to find numerous news articles with search details, and search for #seacorpower , #seacor7 , and #seacor13 on Facebook which will bring up many posts as well.

-Can you believe as of this writing the bulk of the boat, including the accommodations/living quarters that the majority of crewmen were inside of when the boat flipped over on it’s side, is still underwater at the disaster site, just a few miles from the mouth of Port Fourchon, in 55 feet depth of water?
+Can you believe the bulk of the boat, including the accommodations/living quarters that the majority of crewmen were inside of when the boat flipped over on it’s side, is still underwater at the disaster site, just a few miles from the mouth of Port Fourchon, in 55 feet depth of water?
 Since April 13, 2021, with very possibly the remains of one or more of the missing seven crewmen still inside.
 Despite the NTSB being involved in the investigation, it’s been left completely up to the boat company, Seacor, to search for men trapped in the boat and raise it out of the water, which they’ve failed to do.